tlively/learn-gfx-hal/book/src/10_instanced_drawing.md

 Now we'll drop all the way down to `draw_cubes_frame`.
-The first thing we'll do is get a mutable reference to the corresponding instance buffer just after we get the current image index.
+The first thing we'll do is get a mutable reference to the corresponding instance buffer just after we wait on the acquire'd image's previous submission fence.

 ```rust
 let cube_instance_buf = &mut self.cube_instances[i_usize];